akhibumear/Fortune-Basket/PROJECT_PLAN.md

 ---

-This advanced multi-page Fortune Basket website will set new standards in fintech user experience, combining cutting-edge 3D technology with practical investment tools to create an engaging and educational platform for investors of all levels.
+This advanced multi-page Fortune Blue Bell website will set new standards in fintech user experience, combining cutting-edge 3D technology with practical investment tools to create an engaging and educational platform for investors of all levels.